sarsw/tddExercise/README.md

 • If the payment is for a membership or upgrade, e-mail the owner and inform them of the activation/upgrade.

-• If the payment is for the video “Learning to Ski,” add a free “First Aid” video to the packing slip (the result of a court decision in 1997).
+• If the payment is for the video “Learning to Ski” add a free “First Aid” video to the packing slip (the result of a court decision in 1997).

 • If the payment is for a physical product or a book, generate a commission payment to the agent.